babylanguagelab/public-scripts/cmd/its_anonymization/readme.md

     "Clock Time": [2, "0"]
 }
 ```
-The first part before colon is the name of entry in .its file.
+The first part before colon is name of entry in .its file.
 The second part in square bracket is configuration.
 The first number in configuration stands for behaviour for this entry.
 - 0 --> no change.
 - 1 --> delete.
 - 2 --> use dummy value.

 The second number in configuration stands for dummy value.
-Before colon, it is domain items in ITS file.
+Before colon, it is domain items in .its file.
 After colon, it is configuration for this domain item in square bracket.
 * 0 stands for no change.
 * 1 stands for delete.
 * 2 stands for use dummy value followed after comma.